yungtom0/arduino-simple-projects/servo-uart/README.md

-Project that allows you to control servo motor by UART messages.
+A project that allows you to control a servo motor by UART messages.